grassroot-software/grassroot_curriculum/foundations/installations/setting_up_git.md

 ### Introduction

 [Git](https://git-scm.com/) is a very popular version control system.
-You'll become very familiar with this piece of software throughout TOP, so don't worry too much about understanding it at this point.
+You'll become very familiar with this piece of software throughout The Grassroot Project, so don't worry too much about understanding it at this point.
 There are many lessons focused on Git later in the curriculum.

 [GitHub](https://github.com/) is a service that allows you to upload, host, and manage your code using Git with a nice web interface.